-The health care industry is undergoing significant change as third-party payors, such as Medicare and Medicaid and insurers, increase their efforts to control the cost, utilization and delivery of health care services.
+The health care industry is undergoing significant change as third-party payors, such as Medicare (which principally serves patients 65 and older) and Medicaid (which principally serves indigent patients) and insurers, increase their efforts to control the cost, utilization and delivery of health care services.
 In an effort to address the problem of increasing health care costs, legislation has been proposed or enacted at both the Federal and state levels to regulate health care delivery in general and clinical laboratories in particular.
 Some of the proposals include managed competition, global budgeting and price controls.
 Although the Clinton Administration's health care reform proposal, initially advanced in 1994, was not enacted, such proposal or other proposals may be considered in the future.
 In particular, the Company believes that reductions in reimbursement for Medicare services will continue to be implemented from time to time.
 Reductions in the reimbursement rates of other third-party payors are likely to occur as well.
 The Company cannot predict the effect health care reform, if enacted, would have on its business, and there can be no assurance that such reforms, if enacted, would not have a material adverse effect on the Company's business and operations.